SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 These extension points are used for such features as compression and, for this purpose, several `IMessagePostProcessor` implementations are provided.
 `GZipPostProcessor`, `ZipPostProcessor` and `DeflaterPostProcessor` compress messages before sending, and `GUnzipPostProcessor`, `UnzipPostProcessor` and `InflaterPostProcessor` decompress received messages.

->NOTE: The `GZipPostProcessor` can be configured with the `CopyHeaders = true` option to make a copy of the original message headers.
+>The `GZipPostProcessor` can be configured with the `CopyHeaders = true` option to make a copy of the original message headers.
 By default, these headers are reused for performance reasons, and modified with compression content encoding and the optional `RabbitMessageHeaders.SPRING_AUTO_DECOMPRESS` header.
 If you retain a reference to the original outbound message, its values will change as well.
 So, if your application retains a copy of an outbound message with these message post processors, consider turning the `CopyHeaders` option on.